Adani Ports Q2 PAT up 4.2% y-o-y, revenue up 27.6%

 Adani Ports and Special Economic Zone reported a consolidated net profit of ₹1,748 crore in the September quarter, up 4.2 per cent, while revenue from operations rose 27.6 per cent to ₹6,646.4 crore.

-Its stock turned weaker as the net profit came below Street estimates.
+Its stock ended 1.5 per cent lower as the profit came below Street estimates.

+With a portfolio of 14 ports in India and handling about a fourth of the total port cargo, it is the largest private port operator in the country.

-Cargo volumes in the quarter rose 17 per cent on year to 101.2 million tons, with container volumes showing a rise of 24 per cent.
-Geography-wise, its ports on the east handled 40.2 million tons of cargo, up 17 percent on the year while those on the west coast handled 57.9 million tons, up 11 per cent on the year.
+Cargo volumes in the quarter rose 17 per cent on year to 101.2 million tonnes (mt), with container volumes showing a rise of 24 per cent.
+Geography-wise, its ports on the East handled 40.2 mt of cargo, up 17 per cent on the year, while those on the West coast handled 57.9 mt, up 11 per cent on the year.

-Cargo handled by its flagship Mundra Port was 44.4 million tons while non-Mundra ports handled 53.7 million tons.
+Cargo handled by its flagship Mundra Port was 44.4 mt, while non-Mundra ports handled 53.7 mt.

 In the reporting quarter growth at Mundra was primarily driven by container cargo followed by crude, gas, and coal.
 At Dhamra it was minerals, crude, and gas, at Hazira container cargo, while growth at Gangavaram and Krishnapatnam was driven by minerals cargo.